yuvalbatan/writeups/tryhackme/RootMe.md

 To find the root.txt flag, I need to find a way to escalate my privileges and become the root user.

-I'm gojng to search for SUID files with the command:
+I'm going to search for SUID files with the command:
 ```bash
 find / -user root -perm /4000 2>/dev/null
 ```